hdShang/arxiv-daily/docs/cs-AI/2025-05-19/papers/250513406v1-automathkg-the-automated-mathematical-knowledge-graph-based-on-llm-a.md

 ---
 layout: default
-title: AutoMathKG: The automated mathematical knowledge graph based on LLM and vector database
+title: "AutoMathKG: The automated mathematical knowledge graph based on LLM and vector database"
 ---

 # AutoMathKG: The automated mathematical knowledge graph based on LLM and vector database